xpladev/docs/content/en/develop/develop/smart-contract-guide/overview.md

 A smart contract is a contract whose terms are expressed as a computer program with logic and state persisted on the blockchain.
 Smart contracts can automatically carry out its terms and conditions with total transparency and no counter-party risk.

-Smart contracts allow users to extend the capabilities of the XPLA Chain by introducing custom logic that can be composed against the XPLA Chain's financial primitives.
-These decentralized applications unlock new avenues of value-transfer through enabling unique transaction flows not provided by XPLA Chain's native modules.
+Smart contracts allow users to extend the capabilities of the CONX Chain by introducing custom logic that can be composed against the CONX Chain's financial primitives.
+These decentralized applications unlock new avenues of value-transfer through enabling unique transaction flows not provided by CONX Chain's native modules.

 ## Developer Tools